Information Studies Certificate of Advanced Study in Library and Information Science

 The program leading to the Certificate of Advanced Study includes a minimum of 30 semester credits of graduate study beyond the master's degree.
 Within the requirements of the specialty selected and through individualized advisement, a program will be designed for the student utilizing a substantial number of courses within the College and from other relevant departments and schools of the University.
-The following schools and departments provide supportive courses: School of Business, School of Education, Graduate School of Public Affairs, and the College of Arts and Sciences.
+The following schools and departments provide supportive courses: School of Business, School of Education, Rockefeller College of Public Affairs and Policy, and the College of Arts and Sciences.

 The program consists of 30 semester credits, divided into three parts:

 - General requirements of all students (12-18 credits):

 - IST 701 ProSeminar (3 credits);

 - IST 702 Directed Readings in Information Science and Policy (subfield specified) (3 credits);